alligatormonday/alligatormonday.github.io/README.md

 ## Description

-**_UPDATE:_**
+**_UPDATES:_**

+_12/05/2020_ - Updated portfolio page and resume to featuring recent class projects!

-_10/05/2020_ - _Newly updated portfolio page featuring resume and recent class projects with deployed links/Git Repos._
+~~_10/05/2020_ - _Newly updated portfolio page featuring resume and recent class projects with deployed links/Git Repos._~~

-Submission for my second assignment within the Full-Stack Web Development Coding Bootcamp via University of Arizona.
+~~Submission for my second assignment within the Full-Stack Web Development Coding Bootcamp via University of Arizona.~~

-In this assignment, I was tasked with creating a responsive portfolio site using Bootstrap.
+~~In this assignment, I was tasked with creating a responsive portfolio site using Bootstrap.~~

 My goals were as follows:
 * Develop a portfolio site with...